 Then go to: https://www.twilio.com/console/sip-trunking/trunks (Home > Elastic SIP Trunking > Trunks)

-Click on the red plus sign and type Aircall Trunk as the Friendly Name of your new trunk.
+Type Aircall Trunk as the Friendly Name of your new trunk and select Create

 From here you can turn on the Call Recording function (even if call recording is not active on Twilio, you can activate it on Aircall).